 The strong coupling constant α_s is perhaps the most important parameter in QCD.
-It enters the perturbative predictions of QCD on every observable, in particular cross sections for scattering processes with hadronic final state at CEPC.
-A precision determination of α_s at CEPC with unprecedented experimental uncertainties will be an important contribution to the world efforts of α_s determination.
-At lepton collider, α_s can be measured in a number ways.
-The represented ones include hadronic Z decay, hadronic τ decay, QCD jet rates, and QCD event shape measurement.
-Summary of α_s determination from these observables using LEP data can be found in Ref.
-[283].
+It enters the perturbative predictions of QCD on every observable, in particular cross sections for scattering processes involving hadronic final states at CEPC.
+A precision determination of α_s at CEPC with unprecedented experimental uncertainties will be an important contribution to the world's effort to determine α_s .
+At a lepton collider, α_s can be measured in a number ways.
+The represented ones include hadronic Z decay, hadronic τ decay, QCD jet rates, and QCD event shape measurements.
+A summary of α_s determination from these observables using LEP data can be found in Ref.
+[292].

-A distinct feature of CEPC compared with previous lepton collider is the increase of center-of-mass energy.
-The measurements which can benefit from increased energy are event shape observables, for which non-perturbative corrections are typically scale as $c\Lambda{\rm QCD}/Q$, where c is an $\mathcal{O}(1)$ parameter which can not be calculated from first principle with current understanding of QCD.
+A distinct feature of CEPC compared with previous lepton colliders is the increase in center-of-mass energy, Q. The measurements which can benefit from increased energy are event shape observables, for which non-perturbative corrections typically scale as $c\Lambda{\rm QCD}/Q$, where c is an O(1) parameter that can not be calculated from first principle with our current understanding of QCD.
 There exist two different approaches in the modeling of non-perturbative hadronization effects for event shapes.
-One based on corrections for non-perturbative hadronization effects using QCD inspired Monte Carlo tools [396-400], the other based on analytic modeling of non-perturbative shape function [401-405].
-Neither of the two treatments can be regarded fully satisfactory.
-In the Monte Carlo approach, there is mismatch in the parton level definition of Monte Carlo simulation and fixed order calculation.
-In the analytic power correction approach, the associated systematics has not been fully verified.
+One approach is based on corrections for non-perturbative hadronization effects using QCD inspired Monte Carlo tools [406-410], and the other is based on analytic modeling of the non-perturbative shape function [411-415].
+Neither of the two treatments can be regarded as fully satisfactory.
+In the Monte Carlo approach, there is mismatch in the parton level definition of a Monte Carlo simulation and the fixed order calculation.
+In the analytic power correction approach, the associated systematics have not been fully verified.
 Therefore, by going to higher center-of-mass energy, the impact of hardonization effects can be reduced, and the uncertainties associated with them can also be reduced.

-As an example of α_s determination from event shape observable using analytic power correction, we quote the recent determination based on C parameter [405]:

-$$\alpha_s(m_Z) = 0.1123 \pm 0.0002{\rm exp} \pm 0.0007{\rm hadr} \pm 0.0014{\rm pert}, \qquad (1.23)$$ where hadronization effects and perturbative uncertainties are the main source of uncertainties contributed to α_s determination.
+As an example of α_s determination from the event shape observables using analytic power correction, we quote the recent determination based on the C parameter from Ref.
+[415], where hadronization effects and perturbative uncertainties are the main source of uncertainties contributing to α_s determination.
 While the perturbative uncertainties can be expected to be reduced further in the coming years, given the remarkable progress in the calculation of higher order corrections and in the resummation of large logarithms, the reduction of hadronization uncertainty is likely coming from an increase of center-of-mass energy.